11 Things to Do Before Listing Your Home That Are Worth the Effort

 3. Tackle neglected maintenance

-Whether you should take care of major repairs — such as replacing a 25-year-old roof before selling — is a conversation with your real estate agent and should be evaluated based on your budget.
+Major repairs, like swapping out a 25-year-old roof, may or may not be worth doing before you sell.
+Your real estate agent can help you decide what makes sense based on your budget and market conditions.
 But you can get a head start on making minor repairs around the house to make sure everything is in good working order before buyers come through.

 • Have the HVAC serviced if it’s been more than a year.